aaru-dps/Aaru/CONTRIBUTING.md

 serial numbers from the report.

-If you have a drive attached to a computer that you cannot run the full Aaru on it but can compile a C89 application, you can use [Aaru.Device.Report](https://github.com/claunia/Aaru/tree/master/Aaru.Device.Report).
+If you have a drive attached to a computer that you cannot run the full Aaru on it but can compile a C89 application, you can use [AaruRemote](https://github.com/aaru-dps/aaruremote) and an ethernet connection between that machine and a machine that can run the full Aaru.
-In this case the report will only be created locally and you should attach it to a bug report.

 ### Reporting Bugs